rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 * Handling action events
 * Performing validation on the components' value
 * Handling value-change events

+## Writing Bean Properties
+A managed bean property can be bound to one of the following items:

+ * A component value
+ * A component instanace
+ * A converter implementation
+ * A listener implementation
+ * A validator implementation

+> The component's tag binds the component's value to a managed bean property by using its `value` attribute and binds the component's instance to a managed bean property by using its `binding` attribute.
+Likewise, all the converter, listener, and validator tags use their `binding` attributes to bind their associated implementations to managed bean properties.

 # 13. Using Ajax with JavaServer Faces Technology
 ## Using Ajax with Facelets